About the county

 The United Kingdom also called as England or Great Britain is the country which once ruled nearly the entire world a century ago.
 The glory might have been lost but people are still proud of their country and heritage.
 It has come a long way from a colonial empire to a member of the EU.
 The country comprises mainly of England, Scotland, Wales and Northern Ireland.
 The country is full of scenic locales and energetic cities.
 Also the county is home to nearly two million heritage points.
 The capital city of UK is London.
 A city beyond comparison, representing itself as an icon of diversity with people from different races, creeds and all walks of life blended into its culture.
 It is also home to many architectural marvels and one of them is the London Bridge.
 While York and Durham manifests the bygone era of country, Liverpool and Newcastle are modern industrial marvels.
 Not to forget the scenic Lake District and Edinburgh still attract people from all over the world.

 Population & Languages

-The voltage is 230 V and the frequency is 50 Hz.
-The type of plug used is Round pin plug and receptacle with male grounding pin
+The voltage is 230-240 V and the frequency is 50 Hz.
+The type of plug used is rectangular blade.

 Duty Free Items

-Un-canned goods, meat or dairy products, Narcotics, firearms, ammunition, weapons, eggs, plants, endangered species, fireworks and alcoholic beverages that contain more than sixty per cent alcohol.
+Narcotics, firearms, ammunition, weapons, most meat and dairy products, eggs, plants, endangered species, fireworks and alcoholic beverages that contain more than sixty per cent alcohol.